 If you attend a field trip, you will be expected to help supervise all students present and to keep students focused on the group’s activities.
 Field trips are not personal family time; they are educational school outings that teachers have spent much time and effort to prepare.
 Please adhere to the teacher’s directions and expectations.

 Camp Luther offers many wonderful opportunities for our students to enjoy the outdoors and learn about Jesus!
-Your 3rd-5th grade students will spend 3 days experiencing all that Camp Luther has to offer.
-From nature hikes and organized games to campfires and devotions, there will never be a dull moment!
+Every other school year, Our 5th-6th grade students, teachers, and parent chaperones travel to Schuyler, NE to spend a few days experiencing all that Camp Luther has to offer.
+From nature hikes and organized games to campfires and devotions, there is never a dull moment!

 Stuhr Museum of the Prairie Pioneer